 UV spectra of instrument #078 had not been corrected for cosine errors of the instrument at the site.
 The method of cosine correction applied to Brewer instruments #030 and #118 at Potsdam could not be used, because the required concurrent broad-band UV radiation data were not available at Lindenberg.
-Therefore, the cosine correction 5 method described by Bais et al. (2005) that does not require additional measured input data was kindly applied by A. Kazantzidis and A. Bais to the all UV spectra of Brewer instrument #078 between 1995 and 2004.
+Therefore, the cosine correction method described by Bais et al. (2005) that does not require additional measured input data was kindly applied by A. Kazantzidis and A. Bais to the all UV spectra of Brewer instrument #078 between 1995 and 2004.

-From 2005 onwards, spectral irradiances taken by fast-scanning spectroradiometers of the type SPECTRO 320D were used (Feister et al., 2005).
-Calibrations of those instruments have been based on lamps of the type FEL 1000W that were calibrated by PTB with a stated absolute uncertainty of $\pm 3\%$ .
+From 2005 onwards spectral irradiances taken by fastscanning spectroradiometers of the type SPECTRO 320D were used (Feister et al., 2005).
+Calibrations of those instruments have been based on lamps of the type FEL 1000 W that were calibrated by PTB with a stated absolute uncertainty of $\pm 3\%$.
 On-site checks of calibration levels have been performed monthly by a 200 W lamp with ventilated housing (Metzdorf et al., 2003).
-Due to the improved characteristics of the instrument's cosine diffuser with an integral cosine error of less than 2.5% (Schreder, 2003), a cosine correction to spectral irradiances has not been applied.
+Due to the improved characteristics of the instrument's cosine diffuser, a cosine correction to spectral irradiances has not been applied.
 Spectral coverage from 290 to 450 nm with an oversampling stepwidth of 0.2 nm did not require a spectral extension.
-Spectral scans, which take about 23 s each, are taken every min.
-Every three h the instrument's dark current is measured and removed from the raw data.
+Spectral scans, which take about 23 s each, are taken every minute.
+Every three hours the instrument's dark current is measured and removed from the raw data.

-Hourly and daily UV irradiation 2.1.3
+2.1.3 Hourly and daily UV irradiation

-Hourly and daily broad-band UV irradiation can be derived from the individual broadband data by summing up individual irradiances.
-For the one-minute time steps of SPECTRO 320D data, the short-term variability of UV irradiance is correctly reflected in the hourly and daily doses.
+Hourly and daily broad-band UV irradiation can be derived from the individual broad-band data by summing up individual irradiances.
+For the one-minute time steps of SPEC-TRO 320D data, the short-term variability of UV irradiance is correctly reflected in the hourly and daily doses.
 However, for the non-equidistant longer time steps of Brewer data, assumptions on the variability of UV irradiance between two subsequent scans need to be taken.
 If the variability is not taken into account, the additional uncertainty of hourly totals of erythemal UV radiation derived from UV irradiances that are measured at sampling time steps of 30 min was found to be 3 to 6% with sunny conditions, and 16 to 29% with all weather conditions (Feister et al., 2005).